-Do you pay monthly dividends?
-How much each month?
+Do you pay monthly or quarterly dividends?

 How much do I get paid as a U.S. investor, if I get paid in U.S. dollars?